itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.4 Sweep:FDTD/FDE/EME

-Add a sweep module to current project.
+Integrate a sweep module into the current project

 ```python
 add(